Self-employed tax deductions: A cheat sheet to tax deductible business expenses

 Here are the tax benefits of each type of fund:

 - Solo 401(k): A Solo 401(k) has the same tax benefit as a traditional 401(k), which is this: Contributions are not taxed in the year they are contributed and the account balance grows on a tax-deferred basis.
 But, like a 401(k), you are taxed when you withdraw funds from the account.
 As an alternative, some 401(k) plan documents allow a designated Roth option, allowing you to save after-tax dollars.
 However, this must be designated by the sole proprietor in the plan.
 Contributions to a Roth IRA aren’t deductible.
-Additionally, distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket will likely be higher.
+Additionally, distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket could be be higher.

 - Simplified Employee Pension (SEP) IRA: SEP-IRAs have tax-deferred growth potential until withdrawal and there are no mandatory contributions or annual tax filings.
 Be aware that contributions must be in accordance with the allocation formula adopted in the SEP plan document (likely Form 5305-SEP).
+Also, as of 2023 employees can now elect Roth treatment for these contributions.

 2 – Home office deductions